-Technology mistakes are costly in terms of time, money, and energy.
+Back-office technology mistakes come at a cost: your time, money, and energy.
 Advisory firms should do everything to avoid such mistakes and not repeat them in the future.

-Technology is a big deal.
-The ongoing pandemic has further proven so.
+Back-office technology is a big deal.
+The ongoing pandemic has proven that point.

-Remote work and virtual meetings are here to stay.
-Future RIA success will in large part be determined by technology adoption.
+Future wealth and asset management success will in large part be determined by technology adoption.

 Making the right technology decisions can lead to gains in productivity and profitability, among other benefits as mentioned in Roubini ThoughtLab’s Wealth and Asset Management Report 2022: The Path to Digital Leadership.